-In other words, it’s a No Pants Ride – Not a nude ride.
+It’s a No Pants Ride – Not a nude ride.
 Nudity on trains is illegal.
-Riding a train without pants, but still in underwear is open to discussion.
-If you wind up exposing yourself, you will NOT be assisted or defended to get out of the situation.
+Riding a train without pants, but still in underwear is open to discussion, and Queensland Police Service and QueenslandRail are willing to let us ride the trains in our underwear on the day as they can see its all just for laughs.
+But if you wind up exposing yourself, you will NOT be assisted or defended to get out of the situation.
 This also includes ensuring you are wearing suitable top / shirt, and suitable footwear as well!

 4. If under 18, you MUST OBTAIN parents permission.

-In other words, as a general rule we discourage under 18′s from participating as cast members.
-You are more than welcome to assist us as crew.
+In other words, as a general rule we discourage under 18′s from participating as cast members without parents supervision or permission.
 If you must, must, must, must, I-don’t-care-what-they-say-I’m-still-doing-it-anyway, MUST ….
 At least tell your parents, and get them to go to our site to check it out, you pain in the ass !
 We do request that any children under 15 have parental escort too..
 We don’t want them sitting alone on a train in their underwear, its a recipe for disaster!

 5. You MUST ENSURE underwear is both tasteful and functional.